RSS to Email Services in 2026: Best Tools Compared

 How do I stop newsletters from cluttering my inbox without unsubscribing?

-Use an email-to-RSS converter or an AI digest workflow.
-This lets you keep subscriptions while moving reading into one controlled review lane instead of constant inbox interruption.
+Use an email-to-RSS converter (RSS.app, Kill the Newsletter) or an AI digest workflow.
+Both approaches let you keep subscriptions while moving reading into one controlled review lane instead of constant inbox interruption.
+This is especially useful given that 70% of professionals identify email as their top workplace stress source, per Clean Email's 2026 report.

 Related Reads